Akron Children's Logo

 • Hemorrhoids.
 Although common, hemorrhoids (swollen blood vessels in the rectum or anus) are frequently unexpected.

-• Weight.
+• A little weight loss.
 Your postpartum weight will probably be about 12 or 13 pounds (the weight of the baby, placenta, and amniotic fluid) below your full-term weight, before additional water weight drops off within the first week as your body regains its balance.
+It can take months to a year (or even longer) to get back to your original pre-pregnancy weight, though.

 What to Expect Emotionally